libriscv/rvscript/README.md

 - After I throw a C++ exception the emulator seems to just stop.
 	- When you call into the virtual machine you usually give it a budget.
 A limit on the number of instructions it gets to run for that particular call (or any other limit you impose yourself).
 If you forget to check if the limit has been reached, then it will just look like it stopped.
 You can check this with `script.machine().instruction_limit_reached()`.
 You can safely resume execution again by calling `script.resume()` again, as running out of instructions is not exceptional.
 For example the first C++ exception thrown inside the RISC-V emulator uses a gigaton of instructions and can blow the default limit.
-- How do I share memory with the engine?
+- How do I share memory with the script?
 	- You can allocate structures directly on the heap of the guest through `script.guest_alloc<Type> (count)`.
 Using the returned buffer as an arena is possible, but verify the alignment first.
 	- Create aligned memory in your engine and use the `machine.memory.insert_non_owned_memory()` function to insert it using the given page attributes.
 The machine will then create non-owning pages pointing to this memory sequentially.
 You can do this on as many machines as you want.
 The challenge then is to be able to use the pages as memory for your objects, and access the readable members in a portable way (the VMs are default 64-bit).
 - Passing long strings and big structures is slow.